terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_pool.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: vcloud_network_pool"
-sidebar_current: "docs-vcd-resource-network-pool"
+sidebar_current: "docs-vcloud-resource-network-pool"
 description: |-
   Provides a Viettel IDC Cloud Network Pool.
-This can be used to create, modify, and delete a VCD Network Pool
+This can be used to create, modify, and delete a Vcloud Network Pool
 ---

-# vcd\_network\_pool
+# vcloud\_network\_pool

-Provides a Viettel IDC Cloud VCD Network Pool.
-This can be used to create, modify, and delete networks pools attached to a VCD.
+Provides a Viettel IDC Cloud Vcloud Network Pool.
+This can be used to create, modify, and delete networks pools attached to a Vcloud.

 Supported in provider *v3.11+*